Skip to content

 TierRuns viaWhen

-sdkClaude Agent SDKYou want programmatic control with an API key.
+sdkAnthropic Agent SDKYou want Anthropic's programmatic agent runtime with an API key instead of the CLI.

 2. Channel